xueha0/worldmodel/docs/05-key-tech-challenges.md

 &emsp;&emsp;4) 3D robotics world predicting
 &emsp;&emsp;General-purpose video generation models neglect the substantial gap between their representation space and the three-dimensional, temporally interconnected robotics environment, thereby hindering accurate action policy prediction.
 For example, Wen et al. [@wen2024vidman] focuses on 2D image prediction before action generation.
 To handle this, Huang et al. [@huang2025enerverse] propose Free Anchor Views (FAVs), a multi-view video representation offering flexible, task-adaptive perspectives to address challenges like motion ambiguity and environmental constraints.

+&emsp;&emsp;5) Fine-grained robot-object interaction
+&emsp;&emsp;Robots are expected to perform precise manipulation, which requires world models to support fine-grained robot-object interactions.
+To achieve this, Zhu et al. [@zhu2025irasim] design a novel frame-level action-conditioning module to achieve precise action-frame alignment.
+He et al. [@he2025pre] adopt two different pre-trained video generative models as the base models, introduces a minimalist yet powerful add-on action-conditioned module that improves frame-level action awareness while maintaining architectural flexibility.

+&emsp;&emsp;6) Multi-agent operation
+&emsp;&emsp;Certain tasks necessitate coordinated operation among multiple robots to achieve successful completion.
+To this end, Zhang et al. [@zhang2025combo] factorize the joint actions of different agents as a set of text prompt and leverage composable video diffusion models to learn world dynamics and make predictions.
+An agent-dependent loss is imposed to let the model focus on the related pixel, where the loss coefficient matrix is based on each agent’s reachable region reachable region.

+&emsp;&emsp;7) Reasoning
+&emsp;&emsp;Zhou et al. [@zhang2025dreamvla] enhance the reasoning and genrealization ability by incorporating context information and predicting dynamic regions, depth map, semantic knowledge by means of foundation models, e.g., DINOv2 [@oquab2024dinov2] and SAM [@kirillov2023segment].
+Ye et al. [@Ye2025GigaBrain] introduce an Embodied Chain-of-Thought (CoT) as an intermediate reasoning representation, enabling more structured and interpretable decision-making in embodied tasks.
+Ye et al. [@Ye2025GigaBrain;@zhao2025cot] generates a sub-goal image that represents the robot’s planned state in pixel space, and then conditions its action on both the current observation and the generated subgoal image.

+&emsp;&emsp;8) Error propagation
+&emsp;&emsp;Cen et al. [@cen2025worldvla] indicate that generating multiple actions in sequence leads to performance drop in autoregressive models.
+The primary reason for this is that pretrained multimodal language models have predominantly been exposed to images and text rather than actions, resulting in limited action generalization capabilities.
+In autoregressive models where subsequent actions are conditioned on preceding ones, error propagation becomes a critical issue, as the earlier incorrect predictions influence subsequent actions over time.
+To handle this, Cen et al. [@cen2025worldvla] propose an attention mask strategy that selectively masks prior actions during the generation of the current action.
+It enables both future imagination and action generation.
 ## References
 \bibliography